In January 2020, after a long period of not riding a lot, I needed some motivation to go ride. Everyone knows that means it’s new bike time…

 A taste of electric

 In 2018, during a holiday in the Lake District, I planned to visit Grizedale and ride the mountain bike trails.
-I hadn’t taken my own bike and planned to hire an electric mountain bike.
+I hadn’t taken my bike and planned to hire an electric mountain bike.
 I had never ridden the trail before, so I didn’t know what to expect, but I knew the hills in the Lake District are steep and the terrain is rocky.

 Well, I absolutely smashed the red “North Face” route; 10 miles in under an hour.
 The first ascent was very rocky, with tight switchbacks, which was an interesting introduction to the bike’s capability.
 Boring fire-road climbs went by quickly – the effort you put in goes a long way.
 But I was really impressed with the descending – I felt confident hitting the very rocky trails at speed.
-The bike came with with wide 2.8" tyres, which would normally be a massive drag, but it made the trails so much fun.
+The bike came with wide 2.8" tyres, which would normally be a massive drag, but it made the trails so much fun.

 Although it felt like cheating, it meant I could really enjoy the ride.
 I didn't need to worry about the climbs or how long was left.
 I would have easily even done a second lap.